Flag of India: Half-mast

 The flag should be flown at half-mast as a sign of mourning.
-The decision to do so lies with the President of India, who also decides the period of such mourning.
+The decision to do so lies with the president of India, who also decides the period of such mourning.
 When the flag is to be flown at half mast, it must first be raised to the top of the mast and then slowly lowered.
 Only the Indian flag is flown half mast; all other flags remain at normal height.

-The flag is flown half-mast nationwide on the death of the President, Vice President or Prime Minister.
+The flag is flown half-mast nationwide on the death of the president, vice president or prime minister.
 It is flown half-mast in New Delhi and the state of origin for the Speaker of the Lok Sabha, Chief Justice of the Supreme Court, and Union Ministers.
-On deaths of Governors, Lt.
-Governors and Chief Ministers, the flag is flown at half-mast in the respective states and union territories.
+On deaths of governors, lieutenant governors and chief ministers, the flag is flown at half-mast in the respective states and union territories.

 The Indian flag cannot be flown at half-mast on Republic Day (26 January), Independence day (15 August), Gandhi Jayanti (2 October), or state formation anniversaries, except over buildings housing the body of the deceased dignitary.
 However, even in such cases, the flag must be raised to full-mast when the body is moved from the building.

 Observances of State mourning on the death of foreign dignitaries are governed by special instructions issued from the Ministry of Home Affairs in individual cases.
 However, in the event of death of either the Head of the State or Head of the Government of a foreign country, the Indian Mission accredited to that country may fly the national flag at half-mast.

 On occasions of state, military, central para-military forces funerals, the flag shall be draped over the bier or coffin with the saffron towards the head of the bier or coffin.
 The flag should not be lowered into the grave or burnt in the pyre.